 Jan started dancing at the age of seven in Rockhampton and received her dance education at the Beverly Prange Academy of Dancing (FATD) where she gained her Associate Teacher of Dancing (FATD) membership in 1973.
 With an irresistible love of ‘Broadway Musicals’ she continued to excel in the musical theatre genre where she now specialises in teaching song and dance, spoken dialogue and acting to both students and adults.

 Jan has been involved in musical theatre in Rockhampton for over 45 years where she has performed onstage in dramatic theatre and musicals, concerts and Ole Time Music Halls.
 Her theatrical experience also includes costume, lighting and set design and working backstage.
-Her directing and choreography credits include Les Misérables, Anything Goes, Beauty and the Beast, Grease, Fame, Jekyll & Hyde, Singin’ in the Rain and The Addams Family for the Rockhampton Musical Union, Rockhampton Venues and Events and The Rockhampton Grammar School.
+Her directing and choreography credits include Les Misérables, Anything Goes, Beauty and the Beast, Grease, Fame, Jekyll & Hyde, Singin’ in the Rain, The Addams Family, 42nd Street and Little Shop of Horrors for the Rockhampton Musical Union, Rockhampton Venues and Events and The Rockhampton Grammar School.

 Jan has been at The Rockhampton Grammar School since 1991 and holds a Bachelor of Learning Management (Secondary and VET), specialising in Drama and Dance Education.
 She has been producing, directing and choreographing the annual secondary school musical for 21 years now with outstanding results.
 Some of her past students have gone on to further their careers in major screen films, opera and musical theatre musicals on London’s West End.